Kinship Guardianship Assistance Payment (Kin-GAP) Program

 Successor Guardian in the Federal Kin-GAP Program

 At the time of recommending Kin-GAP, the CSW should have a discussion with the relative caregiver regarding the selection of the proposed successor guardian.
-It is also encouraged to ask the kinship guardian to review the selection of the proposed successor guardian at the time or reassessment.
+It is also encouraged to ask the kinship guardian to review the selection of the proposed successor guardian at the time of reassessment.
 The guardian is encouraged to have discussions with the individual identified regarding the individual's willingness and ability to be the successor guardian.
-The named successor guardian does not need to sign an agreement or become otherwise involved until the need to appoint a new successor guardian due to health or incapacity occurs, and he or she is willing to become the guardian.
+The named successor guardian does not need to sign an agreement or become otherwise involved until the need to appoint a new successor guardian due to health or incapacity occurs, and they are willing to become the guardian.
+DCFS does not need to assess a successor guardian at the time they are named on the agreement.
+The assessment will begin when a request is made to appoint the successor guardian as a guardian.

 To ensure eligibility is maintained for federally-funded Kin-GAP cases, it is strongly recommended that a successor guardian be named when executing the initial Kin-GAP agreement.
 If the current guardian is not able, or is unwilling, to identify a successor guardian at the time of initial agreement, a successor guardian may be subsequently named in an amendment to the agreement.

+To request that a successor guardian be appointed as the guardian, the process can be started by filing a WIC 388 petition through juvenile dependency court.
 The name successor guardian and home must be assessed as required pursuant to WIC Section 11386(i).
-A new period of six month in placement with the successor guardian is not required.
+A new period of six (6) months of placement with the successor guardian is not required.
 However, the Kin-GAP payments cannot resume until the successor guardian meets all eligibility requirements.
 A new Kin-GAP agreement must be signed prior to the court's appointment of the successor guardian.
+ACL 15-66 provides additional information as to successor guardians.

 Alternate or Co-Guardianships